Bayesian Vector AutoRegression with Factorised Granger-Causal Graphs: Introduction

-In this paper, we propose a new Bayesian VAR method for GC that addresses the limitations of deep learning approaches and traditional VAR methods mentioned above.
-Specifically, we propose to model binary GC graphs directly with a Bayesian model that is separate to that of the coefficients'.
-In doing so, our method enjoys several benefits: \textbf{1)} We can quantify uncertainty by modelling the posterior over the GC graphs, offering a principled way to determining how likely a variable Granger-causes another.
-This may not be achieved by methods that use sparsity penalties~\cite{nicholson2017varx,ahelegbey2016sparse,ghosh2018high,billio2019bayesian} on the coefficients or use post-hoc thresholds to binarise them~\cite{nauta2019causal,marcinkevivcs2020interpretable}. \textbf{2)} We introduce a factorised Bayesian prior with a sparsity-controlling mechanism over binary GC graphs, which samples graphs efficiently for sparse MTS data. \textbf{3)} By leveraging Bayesian nonparametric techniques and hierarchical Bayesian models, our method has fewer hyperparameters and facilitates model selection, thus being more applicable to GC discovery problems where ground-truth graphs are nonexistent.

-We conduct extensive experiments over a set of benchmark datasets and compare with various VAR methods for GC.
-These experiments show that our approach achieves better or comparable performance than others, especially on sparse MTS datasets.
+In the above situations, Bayesian VARs gain unique advantages~\citep{wozniak2016bayesian,miranda2019bayesian}.
+Specifically, being Bayesian is beneficial to capturing epistemic uncertainty in low-data regimes for causal discovery~\cite{annadani2023bayesdag,deleu2023joint} and dealing with interpretability, identifiability issues and in downstream problems such as estimation of causal effects~\cite{geffner2022deep}.
+In addition, Bayesian approaches have principled ways of incorporating prior knowledge by hierarchical prior distributions and reducing the need for model selection or hyperparameter tuning by Bayesian nonparametric techniques ~\cite{orbanz2010bayesian,gershman2012tutorial}.
+In this paper, we propose a new Bayesian VAR method for GC that addresses the limitations of deep learning approaches.
+Our main innovation is the proposal of a hierarchical Bayesian construction that decomposes the coefficients of a VAR into binary GC graphs indicating the links between variables and real-valued matrices indicating the weights of the links.
+In doing so, our method enjoys several benefits: \textbf{1)} We can capture uncertainty better by modelling the posterior over the binary GC graphs, offering a better way to determining how likely a variable Granger-causes another. \textbf{2)} We introduce a factorised Bayesian prior with a principled sparsity-controlling mechanism over binary GC graphs, which is different from existing approaches that use sparsity penalties~\cite{nicholson2017varx,ahelegbey2016sparse,ghosh2018high,billio2019bayesian} on the coefficients or use post-hoc thresholds to binarise them~\cite{nauta2019causal,marcinkevivcs2020interpretable}. \textbf{3)} By leveraging Bayesian nonparametric techniques and hierarchical Bayesian models, our method has fewer hyperparameters and facilitates model selection, thus being more applicable to GC discovery problems where ground-truth graphs are nonexistent.
+We conduct extensive experiments on synthetic, semi-synthetic, and climate reanalysis data and compare with various VAR methods for GC.
+These experiments show that our approach achieves better or comparable performance than others, especially in low-data regime.